Top 10 Ways to Solve iPhone Mail App Not Working

 4.7 Software update

-Of course, going on a software update is also an ideal fix to your Mail app matter.
+Of course, going on a software update is also an ideal fix to your Mail app not working on iPhone matter.

 Step 1: Launch Settings app of iPhone and click the General option.